 About - Staff Member - Andy Halataei

-Andy Halataei serves as ITI's senior vice president of government affairs.
+Andy Halataei serves as ITI's executive vice president of government affairs.
 Andy came to ITI in February of 2011 as director of government relations and he is responsible for handling privacy issues, immigration and cybersecurity for the association.
 For the previous four years, Halataei was a government affairs consultant at the Stanton Park Group where he tracked and offered direction on legislative and regulatory developments in the areas of telecommunications, intellectual property, health care, immigration and energy.

 Prior to joining the Stanton Park Group in November 2006, Andy Halataei spent nine years on Capitol Hill.
 He served for five years as Legislative Director to Congressman J. Randy Forbes of Virginia.
 As Legislative Director to Congressman Forbes, Andy oversaw the Congressman's legislative staff and agenda, focusing primarily on telecommunications, appropriations, budget, and tax issues.
 In addition, Andy managed Congressman Forbes activities on the House Judiciary Committee.